maismuka/telegram-bot-getIP/README.md

 My current problem is when my Raspberry Pi connecting to random WiFi and I unable to opbtain IP address.

+After this tutorial, we might obtain user chat ID and bot IP local server

 This simple Telegram Bot coding is the solution!